gpreston-hyland/SSE-Job-Aids/VS Code with Remote SSH/README.md

 *This document derived from [https://medium.com/@christyjacob4/using-vscode-remotely-on-an-ec2-instance-7822c4032cff](https://medium.com/@christyjacob4/using-vscode-remotely-on-an-ec2-instance-7822c4032cff).*

-Microsoft has several VS Code extensions to facillitate access to remote machines running an ssh server.
+Microsoft has several VS Code extensions to facilitate access to remote machines running an ssh server.
 These extensions allow using the *local* VS Code application to view and edit files on the *remote* machine.
 On the initial connection, VS Code installs the files it needs on the remote machine.

 ## Setup